Merja BautersResearch Professor of Digital Transformation and Lifelong Learning

 Algorithmic systems are provided for various learning activities in companies, but do the providers, managers and workers know what the system is based on, what data it uses, and how.
 One solution suggested is explainability of the algorithmic systems.
 In the talk examples of challenges are presented between providers and users in workplaces.
 Explainability is discussed as the solution, is it?
 Or not?

 Workshop: AI as a partner in learning

 - Tallinn University, Narva mnt 25, Tallinn, Estonia

-In this workshop, we collect examples from the participants on their experiences of algorithm systems used for learning in companies, what attitudes, and wishes the learners have on them.
+In this workshop, we collect examples from the participants on their experiences of algorithm systems (AI) used for learning in companies, what attitudes, and wishes the learners have on them.
+Work happens in teams.

 What topics are covered